Canon 1D X Mark II vs Nikon D3400

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500.
+Both the 1DX Mark II and the D3400 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the D3400 was followed by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D3400?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.